-Tipperary hurling manager Liam Sheedy to lead Teneo Performance in Ireland
+Irish-founded advisory group Teneo has appointed Tipperary hurling manager Liam Sheedy to lead the Irish division of its new Teneo Performance business.

 Mr Sheedy said he would “relish” his role in building up Teneo Performance, which has been created to help companies navigate the long-term social and business impacts of the pandemic, drawing on expertise from both business and “the pressure-filled world of sport”.